HTenkanen/htenkanen.github.io/_pages/about.md

 At Aalto, I am a member of [Geoinformatics Research group](https://www.aalto.fi/en/department-of-built-environment/geoinformatics), and I lead the GIST Lab that advances research, teaching and open-source scientific software development around a variety of topics, such as:
 - GIScience
-- Spatial accessibility and mobility analysis related to sustainable urban development and mobility,
+- Spatial accessibility and mobility analysis related to sustainable urban development and mobility
-- Understanding human activities in natural and urban environments based on user-generated content, such as social media data,
+- Understanding human activities in natural and urban environments based on user-generated content, such as social media data
-- Sustainable use of water resources and the design of water resources policies, and
+- Sustainable use of water resources and the design of water resources policies
 - Cypersecurity around open spatial data

 ### Software for advancing open science